IvanSheldyakov/ShiftProject/README.md

-# ShiftLabProject
+# ShiftProject
-My project for ShiftLab
+My project for Shift